himanshurawattt/portfolio/README.md

+# PORTFOLIO
-HELLO Everyone ,<br>
+Hello Everyone ,<br>
 My name is Himanshu ,<br>
 This is my personal website

+## CONTRIBUTE
+* clone the repository
+* Explore the project
+* find the bug
+* fix the bug
+* send a Pull request